gl0bsec/EWS/README.md

 # EWS API
-demo of an API for an Early Warning System (EWS) developed for rubix data sciences during my internship
+Demo of an API for an Early Warning System (EWS) developed for rubix data sciences during my internship